 Pumpkins are fruits (yep!) that are in season from September to January.
 You may be imagining a jack-o-lantern or maybe a pumpkin spice latte, but there are many varieties of delicious pumpkins!
 For most varieties, the inner flesh and the seeds are edible and can be used in both savory and sweet dishes.

 Butternut squash is a fruit (yep!) that is in season from September to December.
 It's very similar to a pumpkin, but has more of a bell shape and thinner, paler, skin.
 This winter squash is most commonly eaten when cooked and has a very sweet, squash flavor.

 Butternut squash recipes

 Cranberries are fruits that are in season from September to November.
 Raw cranberries are very tart and are rarely eaten raw as a snack.
 But, when cooked they become a bit sweeter and are one of the quintessential fruits of fall here in America.
 You HAVE to have cranberries on your Thanksgiving table, right?

 That’s a wrap!
 Hope you enjoy all that great September produce.

-If you make any of these recipes, please let me know on social media or in the comments below!
-Leave a star rating in your comment or tag me on Instagram with #Rhubarbarians.
+If you make any of these recipes, please let us know on social media or in the comments below!
+Leave a star rating in your comment or tag us on Instagram with #Rhubarbarians.

 LIKE WHAT YOU SEE?
 GET FREE WEEKLY RECIPES DELIVERED TO YOUR INBOX!
 SIGN UP HERE!